korx/Korx.Cycler/README.md

 Please have a look in the Demo directory for a couple of examples of how you can use Korx.Cycler.
 These can also be seen on [GitHub Pages](http://korx.github.com/Korx.Cycler/Demo/)

-In it's simplest form, create a new object of the Korx.Cycler class specifying your container element and the item elements to be cycled through after the DOM has loaded.
+In it's simplest form, create a new object of the Korx.Cycler class specifying your container element after the DOM has loaded.

     <!doctype html>
     <html>